Help us understand our audience.

 • Providing monthly cash transfers: As part of the Baby’s First Years model, low-income new mothers receive a monthly cash transfer of $333, which represents (on average) a 20 percent increase to their income at the time of program enrollment.
 These cash transfers are funded by private foundations and are distributed by the research team via a debit card.

 • Supporting a child’s first six years: To stabilize low-income mothers’ budgets and children’s home environments, cash transfers are provided unconditionally on a monthly basis.
 Cash transfers continue until the baby turns 6, since the first four years of a baby’s life represent a time of rapid brain growth and high adaptability.
-Cash transfers are provided via a debit card.

 • Recruit mothers proactively: Baby’s First Years mothers were recruited in postpartum wards.
 While recruiting, program staff should detail the timeline of the cash transfers and explain that the cash transfers are unconditional.
 Program staff should also explain that the cash transfers will not impact the mothers’ existing public benefits.
 Enrolling mothers on-site ensures greater program up-take.
+For more on the approach taken by Baby’s First Years, see their recruitment methodology.

 • Consider the method of payment: An overview of cash transfer programs found that offering flexible payment options can make benefits more accessible to families (in particular those who do not have access to a bank account).
 The most popular option was a no-fee debit card, which was more secure than cash and did not require a bank account to use.